-Our Honorary Board is made up of extraordinary individuals who have, in a variety of different and creative ways, advanced Global Dignity’s values in their own work and lives.
-Each member of Global Dignity’s Honorary Board provides enduring inspiration and ideas to the work we do, and to our global leadership network.
+Our Honorary Board is made up of extraordinary individuals who have, in a variety of ways, advanced Global Dignity’s values in their own work and lives.
+Each member of Global Dignity’s Honorary Board provides enduring inspiration and ideas for the work we do, and to our global leadership network.

 Sir Richard Branson

 Founder and Chairman of Virgin Group,Virgin Records and Virgin Atlantic Airways | United Kingdom